-You’ll be able to see more clearly what is happening and sense your best response, rather than randomly lashing out, just to get something done or off your back.
+You’ll be able to see more clearly what is happening and sense your best response, rather than responding by reflex, just to get something done or off your back.

 3 Try it on for size

 This one helps me a lot, as I can’t always sense from just thinking about something whether it’s right for me or not.
-But when I actually try it out for real, I feel what it’s like, and then I know better.
+But when I actually try it out for real, I feel what it’s like, and then I know.

 What is it you’re unsure of?
 How could you try it on for size?

-(If you cannot do a trial for real, you could run through the detail of what it means to do it in your mind, and see how comfortably you can imagine yourself doing it.)
+(If you cannot try this for real, you could run through the detail of what it means to do this, in your mind.
+How does imagining yourself doing this make you feel?)